RozWhite/Iris_Flask_Flasgger_Docker/README.md

 ## Run it locally
 Run: python app.py

-Test the Api at http://localhost:5000/apidocs/
+Test the API at http://localhost:5000/apidocs/

 ## Run with Docker